Cumulocity-IoT/cumulocity-data-grid-samples/README.md

 # cumulocity-data-grid-samples

-Multiple sample projects to showcase how the Cumulocity data-grid from the Web SDK can be used.
+Multiple samples of the c8y-data-grid to showcase the different implementation scenarios.

 ------------------------------